 I take responsibility for the life I took in a moment of fear and desperation.
 But if my trial had been held today, my defense likely would have included a discussion of domestic-minor sex trafficking and the diminished culpability of girls who are caught up in it.
 Since 2006, there has been new understanding of the complex trauma that sex trafficking inflicts on its young victims.
 Children who are bought and sold for sex are not prostitutes, they are trafficking victims.
 Because of the new awareness brought to my case by advocates, then-Tennessee Gov. Bill Haslam (R) granted me clemency in January, scheduling me for release after 15 years served.

 I was freed in August, but that can’t be the end of this story.
-It has always been my hope that my case would show people there is a need to change things for other young women in similar circumstances.2016 Vera Institute report showed that 86 percent of all women in jail report having experienced sexual violence in their lifetime, 77 percent report partner violence, and 60 percent report caregiver violence.
+It has always been my hope that my case would show people there is a need to change things for other young women in similar circumstances.
+A 2016 Vera Institute report showed that 86 percent of all women in jail report having experienced sexual violence in their lifetime, 77 percent report partner violence, and 60 percent report caregiver violence.
 I, too, was assaulted by a man who told me that I needed to prostitute myself to survive.
 I know my situation was far from unique.

 But it is now painfully clear to me that my clemency has not translated into larger-scale change.
 As I spend my first holiday season at home since my release, many women languish in prison cells as a result of the same laws and practices that affected me.